some-natalie/some-natalie/_posts/2023-04-03-kubernoodles-pt-5.md

 I've written [previously](../securing-ghactions-with-arc/#pod-images) about using a combination of [semantic versioning](https://semver.org) and date-based tagging for this use case.
 I stand by this as a human-friendly way to keep track of two very different data points that combine for the end image - changes in software or other architecture bump the semver, but routine rebuilds bump the date.
 This allows the runner to receive security updates on a more frequent basis, but also track builds that may change and require more idempotency than many (most?) software projects.

 At any rate, don't use `latest` for real life.
-There is no torture quite like trying to respond to an audit or troubleshoot a failed build when you have no idea what was actually in use, where, and by what processes.  :sparkles: Be kind to future you. :sparkles:
+There is no torture quite like trying to respond to an audit or troubleshoot a failed build when you have no idea what was actually in use, where, and by what processes.  ✨ Be kind to future you. ✨

 ## Building and deploying manually